KajFromHH/junction-edu-hub/README.md

-  # Version SimCity - Finance EduGame
+  # Suomi Life - Junction 2025

-  This is a code bundle for Version SimCity - Finance EduGame.
-The original project is available at https://www.figma.com/design/BaXj4HtS0IaRgnHkg0tifK/Version-SimCity---Finance-EduGame.
+  This is a code bundle for Suomi Life - Junction 2025.
+The original project is available at https://www.figma.com/design/BaXj4HtS0IaRgnHkg0tifK/Suomi-Life---Junction-2025.

   ## Running the code